Resources

 Forvo Example sentences and pronunciation recordings

-The Wikipedia IPA Charts These contain the information on how every sound in every language is produced; You are unlikely to use this resource directly, rather good dictionaries such as Wiktionary will link you to the correct IPA symbol
+The Wikipedia IPA Charts These contain information on how every sound in every language is produced; You are unlikely to use this resource directly, rather good dictionaries such as Wiktionary will link you to the correct IPA symbol

 YouGlish Lets you input a word (supports lots of languages) and shows an example from YouTube of the word being used by native speakers